 The alternative to this region, and still within the Dolomites, is the region around Bormio, where you’ll find the touring Stelvio and Umbrail Pass, the 24km Gavia and the Mortirolo which features inclines as steep as 18 per cent over its 12km stretch.

 Good to know: The area is keen to promote cycling, with the Sella Ronda Bike day and Dolomites Bike Day now annual events where roads are closed to cars and free for cyclists to enjoy.
 Both of these events are very inclusive and welcoming to all.
-Those after a challenge might fancy the Maratona Gran Fondo, taking place on July 1 in 2018 and covering 138km with 4230 metres of climbing.
+Those after a challenge might fancy the Maratona dles Dolomites – Enel, taking place on July 5 in 2020 and covering 138km with 4230 metres of climbing.

 Flight time: 2 hours to Venice